Judge says Loughlin, husband can stick with their law firm

 BOSTON (AP) — A judge says actress Lori Loughlin (LAWK’-lin) and her fashion designer husband, Mossimo Giannulli, can continue using a law firm that recently represented the University of Southern California.

-The couple appeared in Boston federal court Tuesday to settle a dispute over their choice of lawyers in a sweeping college admissions bribery case.
+The couple appeared in Boston federal court on Tuesday to settle a dispute over their choice of lawyers in a sweeping college admissions bribery case.

 Prosecutors had said their lawyers pose a potential conflict of interest.
 Loughlin and Giannulli say the firm’s work for USC was unrelated to the admissions case and was handled by different lawyers.